 The application of Kohn-Sham DFT to Rydberg states is problematic because of the incorrect long-range form of the effective potential resulting from the self-interaction in the estimation of the classical electron-electron interaction from the total electron density.
 Recently, however, it has been demonstrated that orbital-optimized calculations using density functionals with explicit self-interaction corrections (SIC) can give remarkably accurate description of molecular Rydberg states \cite{OrbitaloptimizedSIC}.
 There, the convergence on excited states is obtained by converging to a saddle point on the electronic energy surface \cite{Schmerwitz23, Ivanov2021b, Levi2020}.
 Furthermore, by using a real-space grid or plane wave representation, the diffuse nature of the Rydberg orbital can be represented better than with conventional diffuse atomic basis sets.
 While such calculations provide an improved mean-field description, a more rigorous many-body treatment is required to accurately capture electron correlation effects in excited states and provide benchmarks for calibrating less accurate and faster methods.

 In a recent study, we presented a neural-network (NN)-based selective configuration interaction (CI) approach to calculations of many-body wave functions for molecules \cite{N2_JCTC}.
 The NNCI approach is based on an iterative classification of Slater determinants as relevant or irrelevant for the convergence of a chosen observable.
-In calculations of the ground state energy of molecules, it was found that NNCI is able to capture the full correlation energy obtained by full CI results with several orders of magnitude fewer determinants.
-One of the key insights from this work is that an increase in the number of molecular orbitals (MOs) beyond what can be included in a typical full CI calculation improved significantly the accuracy of the results.
+In calculations of the ground state energy of molecules, it was found that NNCI is able to capture the correlation energy obtained by full CI results with several orders of magnitude fewer determinants.
+One of the key insights from this work is that an increase in the number of molecular orbitals (MOs) beyond what can be included in a typical full CI calculation improves significantly the accuracy of the results.

-Building on these findings, here the NNCI approach is extended to calculations of excited electronic states, and applied to Rydberg states of molecules.
+Building on these findings, the NNCI approach is extended here to calculations of excited electronic states, and applied to Rydberg states of molecules.
 A state-specific strategy is adopted, where the MOs are variationally optimized in plane wave-based Hartree-Fock calculations, and the resulting orbitals used in an NNCI calculation of the target excited state.
-The use of state-specific optimized orbitals has previously been shown to improve the results of CI calculations of excited states that account for single and double excitations (CISD) and using basis sets of localized atomic orbitals\cite{Kossoski2022, Decleva1994}.
+The use of state-specific optimized orbitals has previously been shown to improve the results of CI calculations of excited states that account for single and double excitations (CISD) with a basis of localized atomic orbitals\cite{Kossoski2022, Decleva1994}.
 Here, a plane wave orbital representation is used in the Hartree-Fock calculations, ensuring full flexibility and an adequate description of the highly diffuse Rydberg states.
-Moreover, the CI calculations are not limited to single and double excitations, but the full Hilbert space is explored within the selective NNCI approach.
+Moreover, the CI calculations are not limited to single and double excitations, but the full Hilbert space is explored within a selective NNCI approach.

-The advantage of using plane wave based Hartree-Fock orbitals optimized for the excited state is first illustrated in full CI calculations of the $2s$ Rydberg state of the \ce{H2} molecule.
-Then, the excited state NNCI approach is applied to Rydberg excitations of the \ce{NH3} and \ce{H2O} molecules, especially those that have previously turned out to be challenging for typical quantum chemistry calculations \cite{OrbitaloptimizedSIC,Mountaineering2021,Mountaineering2018,H2O_cc_2006}.
+The advantage of plane wave based Hartree-Fock orbitals optimized for the excited state is first illustrated in full CI calculations of the $2s$ Rydberg state of the \ce{H2} molecule.
+Then, the excited state NNCI approach is applied to Rydberg excitations of the \ce{NH3} and \ce{H2O} molecules, especially those that have previously turned out to be challenging for traditional quantum chemistry calculations \cite{OrbitaloptimizedSIC,Mountaineering2021,Mountaineering2018,H2O_cc_2006}.